What is a Trade Order?

 When placing a trade order, there are five common types of orders that can be placed with a specialist or market maker:

 A limit order is a trade order to purchase or sell a stock at a specific set price or better.
 A limit order prevents investors from potentially purchasing or selling stocks at a price that they do not want.
-Therefore, in a limit order, if the price is not in line with the limit order price, the order will never execute.
+Therefore, in a limit order, if the market price is not in line with the limit order price, the order will not execute.
 A limit order can be referred to as a buy limit order or a sell limit order.

 A buy limit order is used by a buyer and specifies that the buyer will not pay more than $x per share, with $x being the limit order set by the buyer.